Call Us to Find a Therapist

 Chodorow has received many awards for her work, including the Jessie Bernard Award.
 She is a member of the National Women’s Study Association, the Center for the Advanced Study of Behavioral Sciences, and the American Sociological Association.
-Her most recent position was that of Sociology Professor at the University of California at Berkeley until her retirement in 2005.
+She taught sociology at the University of California at Berkeley until her retirement in 2005.

 Contribution to Psychology

-Chodorow believed that relational transactions form the basis of our identity and subjectivity.
-She opposed the views of Lacan and believed that autonomy was not generated from within, but rather from without, from the experience of connecting, separating, and reconnecting with others.
-She believed that people develop a real sense of experience through these actions, thus creating a connection between their past and their present.
+Chodorow argues that relational transactions form the basis of our identity and subjectivity.
+Unlike Lacan, a popular philosopher of psychology, she emphasizes that autonomy is not generated from within, but rather from without, from the experience of connecting, separating, and reconnecting with others.
+She emphasizes that people develop a real sense of experience through these actions, thus creating a connection between their past and their present.